citrus/pinger/README.md

 Configuration
 -------------

 Pinger needs to be setup before doing its job.
-By default, pinger will look for your config file at `~/.pinger.yml`.
-You can customize your config path by setting PINGER_CONFIG in your environment.
+Pinger will look for your config file at `ENV["PINGER_CONFIG"]` or `~/.pinger.yml` by default.

 Here's the available options and their defaults: